Installer reference#

 cx uninstall

-This removes the conda prefix (including all named environments), the cx binary, and any PATH entries added by the installer.
-It will show what will be removed and ask for confirmation (use --yes to skip).
+This removes the conda prefix (including all named environments) and any PATH entries added by the installer.
+It shows the paths it plans to remove and asks for confirmation (use --yes to skip).

 See cx uninstall for full details.